Jay Ansill

-Jay Ansill is a composer and folk musician, known primarily as a Celtic harpist and fiddler.
+Jay Ansill (born 1961) is an American composer and folk musician, known primarily as a Celtic harpist and fiddler.
 Ansill has released several solo albums including Origami, A Lost World (an adaptation of poems by Robert Graves), and three privately released tributes to The Incredible String Band.
 Ansill has worked as a collaborator with Robin Williamson, Tony Trischka, Maria del Mar Bonet, Anthony Green Rodney Anonymous (of the Dead Milkmen), Marah, and Honeychurch.

 Ansill is also an accomplished practitioner of Origami and has written two books on the subject; Mythical Beings and Lifestyle Origami.
 The two books were published as a single volume in 2004 as The Origami Sourcebook.

 Biography

-Ansill was born on December 18, 1961, and raised in the Philadelphia suburb of Cheltenham Township.
+Ansill was born in 1961 and raised in Cheltenham Township, Pennsylvania.
 He became interested in folk music while at Cheltenham High School and before long he was playing mandolin and fiddle at square dances and Irish Ceilis.
 While still in high school, he formed the Schuylkill Valley Nature Boys, a band that played all kinds of folk music and became well known in Philadelphia in the early 1980s for a station ID they recorded for WXPN FM.

 As his range of abilities as a musician widened, Ansill developed an interest in composition.
 While never formally studying music, he has closely studied several composers with whom he felt an affinity, most notably David Amram, and has developed a unique approach to writing new music.
 Much of Ansill's writing centers on the Celtic harp, although recently he has been writing and arranging for strings and has written a woodwind quintet.

 This music is firmly rooted in the traditional music of the United States and the British Isles, but combines elements of classical music, jazz and rock.
 It is music that is very modern, yet it strikes directly at the ancient heart of music.
 The emotional power and stylistic adventurousness of Ansill's music also owes a great deal to the literature of the twentieth century, particularly the work of Laura Riding, Robert Graves and James Joyce.
 Ansill was nominated twice as Best Folk Instrumentalist by the Philadelphia Music Foundation and in 1990 his album Origami, a collection of original compositions, was voted Best Folk Recording.
 He was also nominated for two Barrymore Awards in the same year for theatrical scores for productions of The Grapes of Wrath and Charlotte's Web at the Arden Theatre in Philadelphia.
 Ansill is a regular collaborator with Mabou Mines theater company.

 The Folk Harp Journal says that "He has created a new language for the Celtic harp."